WilliamHYZhang/PGuide/README.md

 On the top right, there is a navigation bar that includes "register" and "log in."

+If the user is already logged in, the navigation bar will only have "log out."

 # Registration Page
 Clicking on register on the homepage will take you to a register page that asks for a username, password, and confirmation of your password.
 All fields are required, usernames must be unique, and the password and password confirmation must match.